substantial/cap-strap/README.md

 configuration.

 ### Testing with Vagrant
-You may test cap-strap on vagrant by running `bundle exec rake vagrant_test`.

 Vagrant will fetch a lucid-64 box and boot it up.
 Once started, it will run cap bootstrap on the vagrant box.

+To run: `bundle exec rake vagrant_test`

+To reload the box and run again: `bundle exec rake vagrant_test:restart`

 Vagrant Notes: